MileHacker Logo

 Additional Safety Information

 For assistance from your home country, locate the emergency contact information for your embassy or consulate in Jakarta.
-Keep their contact details stored on your phone and in a separate physical copy.
+Keep their contact details stored on your phone and in a distinct physical copy.

-For serious emergencies, direct transport to a well-equipped hospital by taxi or ride-sharing car is often quicker than waiting for an ambulance in traffic.
+For serious emergencies, direct transport to a well-equipped hospital by taxi or ride-sharing car is often quicker than looking forward to an ambulance in traffic.

 Always share your itinerary and emergency contacts with family or friends back home.